Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 it very much accessible to all levels of income.
 No need for expensive licences or dongles to be able to do a full analysis or participate in training.
-While it is true that many open source digital forensics utilities will compile and run natively on Windows, XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+While it is true that many open source digital forensics utilities will compile and run natively on Windows, the ability to run multiple copies of Linux, either on physical computers or virtual machines, still makes it an attractive alternative for learning.

 Many of the tools available for digital forensics on Linux are meant to be used with the command line interface (CLI).
 To a beginner it can